 The only reason to choose this over 6600K is the same cost and better technology.
-Otherwise the lithography, socket, cache and cores are same.
-Except the core clocks in which the i5 7600K exceeds with 300mhz at base clock and boost clock respectively.
+Otherwise, the lithography, socket, cache and cores are same.
+Except for the core clocks in which the i5 7600K exceeds with 300mhz at base clock and boost clock respectively.

-In applications like Cinebench and Compubench, it completely destroys the i5 4690K giving upto more than double performance in Compubench 1.5 (Bitcoin mining) and upto 40% more fps in CompuBench 1.5 (Video composition).
+In applications like Cinebench and Compubench, it completely destroys the i5 4690K up tong upto more than double performance in Compubench 1.5 (Bitcoin mining) and up to 40% more fps in CompuBench 1.5 (Video composition).

 4. Intel Core i7 7700K

-However when compared to the i7 6700K, it does beat it in applications which are cpu intensive like Cinebench and Rendering operations, Gaming wise it’s completely identical.
+However when compared to the i7 6700K, it does beat it in applications which are CPU intensive like Cinebench and Rendering operations, Gaming wise it’s completely identical.
 The only benefit you will be gaining is more clock speed.
-Intel didn’t jumped that higher that it should be and if you already have an i7 6700K or even a i7 4790K, there is no reason why you should upgrade to the kaby lake processor.
+Intel didn’t jump that higher that it should be and if you already have an i7 6700K or even an i7 4790K, there is no reason why you should upgrade to the KABY lake processor.

 They will have almost zero to none increase in performance in gaming.
-In case of rendering applications of course they will perform better as they have two more cores but buying them just for gaming is wasting money as you will have to buy a X99 chipset motherboard too which costs way more than a simple Z170 motherboard.
+In the case of rendering applications, of course, they will perform better as they have two more cores but buying them just for gaming is wasting money as you will have to buy a X99 chipset motherboard too which costs way more than a simple Z170 motherboard.
 Overall your price will increase upto more than $200.

 Best AMD Gaming Processors

-When it comes to budget and multi-tasking at the same time, you cannot say that Intel are better choice.
-But instead Amd processors are the only one which can do multi-tasking as they have more cores in a particular price range.
+When it comes to budget and multi-tasking at the same time, you cannot say that Intel is a better choice.
+But instead, AMD processors are the only one which can do multi-tasking as they have more cores in a particular price range.

-If you can buy a quad core processor or even a hex core processor in the same price as a dual core processor, why shouldn’t you go with it?
-I know Intel processors are better in single core performance, but when you want to run multiple applications at the same time when you are gaming, you cannot do it on a pentium processor.
+If you can buy a quad-core processor or even a hex core processor for the same price as a dual core processor, why shouldn’t you go with it?
+I know Intel processors are better in single core performance, but when you want to run multiple applications at the same time when you are gaming, you cannot do it on a Pentium processor.